-4.2.9 SITUATION (2017): During pregame warmup, the referee observes A5 is wearing (a) soft-padded headband; (b) soft-padded headband is headgear of an approved material.
+4.2.9 SITUATION (2017): During pregame warmup, the referee observes A5 is wearing (a) soft-padded headband; (b) soft-padded headband; (b) soft-padded or headgear of an approved material.
 RULING: (a) and (b) are legal.
 COMMENT: The use of a soft-padded soccer headband or headgear is permitted but not required.